MECA-SNAKE/flipper-snake/README.md

    request->send(200, "text/html", "nothing");
 }
 ```
-In this code, we map the `value` angle received from the app to an offset range of -11 to 11.
-To add a much better interaction we did 2 things.
-First, since the angle values of the joystick are updated very rapidly, and since we send each angle to the microcontroller, then in the arduino code here we change the offset only if it's different than the one already in the `offset` variable.
-And second thing, we added a function to send only angles multiple of 10.
+In this code snippet, we utilize a mapping technique to convert the received value angle from the app into an offset range of -11 to 11.
+To enhance the interaction experience, we have implemented two key improvements.
+Firstly, considering that the joystick angle values are updated rapidly, and each angle is sent to the microcontroller, we optimize the code in the Arduino by modifying the offset only when it differs from the current value stored in the offset variable.
+This way, unnecessary updates are avoided, resulting in more efficient processing.
+Secondly, we have incorporated a function to transmit only angles that are multiples of 10.
+By doing so, we ensure that the transmitted angles have a finer resolution and are more aligned with meaningful increments, facilitating smoother and more precise control.

 ```ts
 function findNearestMultipleOf10(input: number): number {